Red1922/RT-artix-bspwm-all-config-files/README.md

 - I used Artix/Runit Base iso for installation
 - Picom is stock.
 - Dunst is yet to be Riced.
 - Credits to Endeavour OS/BSPWM Community Edition for some configuration.
-Their Github repo: https://github.com/EndeavourOS-Community-Editions/bspwm
+Their [Github repo](https://github.com/EndeavourOS-Community-Editions/bspwm)
 - Some changes may still be done.
 - Some lines are commented or their script files have not been uploaded.
 Please ignore those, I will configure them later.
 - XFCE4-Terminal: Riced using its preferences settings. (refer preview image)